na-na-hi/renget/archive/cpu-lora.md

 # Finetune LoRA on CPU using llama.cpp

-**Note: This feature isn't merged into the master branch YET, but it's [very close](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1705652970).
-I will update the guide once it's merged.**
+!!! danger This feature is working, but it isn't [merged into the master branch YET](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1705652970).
+I will update the guide with the correct paths once it's merged.

 Think of a LoRA finetune as a patch to a full model.
 The LoRA training makes adjustments to the weights of a base model, e.g., Stheno-L2-13B, which are saved separately, e.g., Stheno-L2-13B-my-awesome-lora, and later re-applied by each user.
 Support for LoRA finetunes was [recently added to llama.cpp](https://github.com/ggerganov/llama.cpp/pull/2632).
 Previously, llama.cpp [only supported training from scratch](https://github.com/ggerganov/llama.cpp/tree/master/examples/train-text-from-scratch), which requires a LOT more training data and effort than creating a LoRA.

 For more information, please see the [LLM Training Guide rentry](https://rentry.org/llm-training).
 They have more detailed instructions, but I find their guide a little overwhelming.
 I want to keep this guide focused on the llama.cpp implementation.

-**Important Note:** Check [Appendix A](#appendix-a-hardware-requirements) below before you start to see if you have the hardware required for CPU training.
-You mostly just need tons of RAM (not VRAM, this doesn't use your GPU at all).
+!!! warning Check [Appendix A](#appendix-a-hardware-requirements) below before you start to see if you have the hardware required for CPU training.
+    You need tons of RAM (not VRAM, this doesn't currently use your GPU at all).
 If you're just looking for a TL;DR: you can **probably** train a 7B with 32GB of RAM and 13B with 64 GB of RAM.

 To keep things simple, I recommend creating a single folder somewhere on your system to work out of.
 For example, `C:\lora`.
 I'll use this path in the examples below.
 If you use a different path, just make sure to adjust the commands.